 How long is the program?

 The DPT program lasts approximately three years.
-The first year begins in late-August* and the third year ends in mid-May.
-This includes didactic coursework and clinical requirements. *Contingent on new 9-semester curriculum model, the first year will begin in late-May.
+The first year begins in mid/late May and the third year ends in mid-May.
+This includes didactic coursework and clinical requirements.

 Are there research opportunities within the DPT program?

 Students are required to complete a scholarly doctoral project as part of the curriculum.
 Please refer to the course curriculum and course descriptions.